-Urgent is something that has to happen now.
-Donating to Claire’s birthday collection as someone is buying her present this afternoon is urgent.
-Your manager dropping by your desk to ask for a report by close of play is urgent.
+Examples of urgent tasks: Donating to Claire’s birthday collection as someone is buying her present this afternoon.
+Your manager dropping by your desk to ask for a report by close of play.

-There are some more examples of the difference between urgent and important work in the image below.
+There are some more examples of the difference between urgent and important work in the image above.